melkes/BakeryVendorsOrders/BakeryVendorsOrders/README.md

 * In a terminal window, run:
   * `dotnet restore`
   * `dotnet run`
+* In a web browser, navigate to https://localhost:5001/
 #### Run the unit tests
 * Install MSTest
 * Navigate to the Bakery.Tests directory